How to migrate Exchange 2010 to 2016? A step-by-step guide

 3. If, for whatever reason, you want to pause the migration, click the Pause button on the top menu.
 You can resume the migration process at any time, without any risk of duplicates.

-4. Once the mailbox migration is finished, you can use the Rescan feature.
+4. Once the mailbox migration is finished, you can use the Run delta migration feature.
 This is a safe option to re-run the migration for selected mailboxes to migrate any new emails that arrived to the source mailboxes during the migration.
 Don’t worry, this will not cause any duplicates in the target server mailboxes.

-Such a migration is called a delta migration.
-Click here to learn more about it.
+Click here to learn more about delta migration.

 Check detailed reports from the migration process

-If you would like to get more detailed statistics about the migrated mailboxes, you can generate three types of reports: Overall, Job and Mailbox reports.
+If you would like to get more detailed statistics about the migrated mailboxes, you can generate three types of reports: Overall, Job or Mailbox report.

 Here is an example of a Mailbox report.
 You can also export the report to a CSV file.